santagoy/san-tagoy-xyz/content/posts/better-coffee.md

 I shouldn't have forgotten to count the times you willingly talked to me.
-Sailing conversation amidst a vague tension leads to places and we explored those areas like adolescents in a car on a Friday night.
+Sailing conversation amidst a vague tension leads to places and we explored those locales like adolescents in a car on a Friday night.
 The saccharine air of your locus was interesting in that, now, I only vaguely recall
       the delight it (presumably) mutually stirred.